jdjakub/phd-thesis/ch-state-first.md

 ## Self-Sustainability
 \criterion{Can you add new items to system namespaces without a restart?
 Yes.}
+There are two namespaces: the platform's JavaScript object graph, and the box tree.
+User code can add to both of these.

 \criterion{Can programs generate programs and execute them?
 Yes.}
 JavaScript code in text boxes can be run with a key combination.
 This code can call functions defined in the source file, and browser APIs, to create new boxes and obj-dicts.
 These can contain text boxes which can then be filled with JavaScript code strings.

 \criterion{Are changes persistent enough to encourage indefinite evolution?
 Maybe.}
+On the one hand, persistence is possible through the manual procedure described in Section\ \ref{persistence}.
+We built up various aspects of the system's current state this way, especially the box positioning and layout.

 \criterion{Can you reprogram low-level infrastructure within the running system?
 Maybe.}
+The system was used to implement the basic Id object model, in which low-level details like the definitions of `send()` and `bind()` are present as user-modifiable functions.
+However, it could be argued that this does not count as it is the *program* implemented via the programming system we are evaluating.
+In this case, we must consider the low-level infrastructure of \OROM{}/SVG.

 \criterion{Can the user interface be arbitrarily changed from within the system?
 No.}
 It might be thought that this is possible because JS boxes can use browser APIs to change the DOM styling.
 While this is true, there is still inaccessible code in functions defined in the source file.
 Some of these functions create boxes, and the style they use is confined to the source file and is not a runtime-accessible variable.